AadarshDevi/FloatDataVisualizer/Settings.md

 ## settings.txt
-The settings.txt file can be found in:<br>
+The settings.txt file can be found in:
 `FloatDataRecorder_2_0\FloatDataRecorder_2_0\app\classes\com\alphagen\studio\float_data_recorder_2\settings.txt`

 Table of Contents: